 It never was my thinking that made the big money for me.
 It always was my sitting.

 My promise to myself for 2013 is that I’m going to trade my strategies absolutely according to my statistics.
-No second guessing and no panicking (after all, it’s only money!)
-I will simply execute my orders, and then go away from the computer.
-Do something else instead, go out and chop some wood, cut the grass, make a new terrace etc. All my order entry is automatic, so I can just leave it and go away.
+No second-guessing and no panicking (after all, it’s only money!)
+I will simply execute my orders and then go away from the computer.
+Do something else instead, go out and chop some wood, do the lawn, make a new terrace, do whatever, but don’t sit in front of the screen.
+All my order entry is automatic, so I can just leave them and go away.

 Some further things I will do going into the new year:

 - Do at least 3 hours of testing ideas each day.
-I’m doing this now, but will designate a certain period of the day to do this.
+I currently do this, but will designate a certain period of the day to do this.

-- Spend 1 hour reading other blogs/trading literature.
+- Spend one hour reading other blogs/trading literature.
 This is extremely important.
-There is just two ways to get trading ideas: 1.
+There are just two ways to get trading ideas: 1.
 To trade live and real money, and 2.
 To read blogs/magazines.
 I stay away from reading economic news.
 It’s just noise.
 The big picture is quite obvious, anyway.

 - Spend 2 hours writing blog/books.